pro3d-space/PRo3D/README.md

 * Large data visualization
 * Overlaying of arbitrary 3D surfaces

-# Technology
+# Technology & System Requirements

 PRo3D is based on the functional-first libraries of the [The Aardvark Platform](https://aardvarkians.com/).
-In december, we will finish the final bits for mac os finally making the application fully cross-platform.
+In December, we will finish the final bits for mac os finally making the application fully cross-platform.

+_required:_

+CPU: Intel i5 or AMD equivalent
+GPU: dedicated GPU, NVIDIA Geforce 700s Series or greater
+RAM: 8 GB

+_recommended:_

+CPU: Intel i7 or AMD equivalent
+GPU: NVIDIA Geforce 1650GTX or AMD equivalent
+RAM: 16GB

+_technological constraints:_

+OS/Runtime: Windows 10 (64bit, v10.0.17763), .NET Standard 2.0 (linux and mac versions are in development)
+Graphics: NVIDIA Kepler Architecture (GTX 6*) or greater

+PRo3D's performance may vary with the size and type of datasets and the selected quality settings for surface rendering.
+PRo3D may as well run on machines beneath the required specification.
+Most of the time, PRo3D also runs on AMD cards, but it is not guaranteed.

 # Getting started from pre-built binaries

 Demo data and the pre-built application can be found on our release page: [TODO](TODO).

-A video-based introduction to PRo3D can be found in the [Getting Started](http://www.pro3d.space/#started) of [PRo3D.space](http://www.pro3d.space)
+A video-based introduction to PRo3D can be found in the [Getting Started](http://www.pro3d.space/#started) section of [PRo3D.space](http://www.pro3d.space)

 # Getting started with from source